Eastern Illinois University: Media

 The student newspaper is The Daily Eastern News, founded in 1915.

 The university's student-run radio station is Hit-Mix 88.9 WEIU.

 WEIU-TV was, until recent federal budget cuts, a PBS station on the campus of Eastern Illinois University.
 The station continues independently, and the student-run news program is News Watch.

 Athletics

 Eastern Illinois University's colors are blue and grey; the sports teams' mascot is the Panther.
 The teams participate in NCAA Division I (I-AA FCS for football) in the Ohio Valley Conference.
 Eastern Illinois University was a member of the Illinois Intercollegiate Athletic Conference from 1912 to 1970.

-The football team is coached by Chris Wilkerson and competes at home in O’Brien Field.
+The football team competes at home in O'Brien Field.

-Current National Football League head coach, Sean Payton of the Denver Broncos, is an alumnus of Eastern Illinois.
-Brad Childress, head coach of the Minnesota Vikings from 2006 to 2010, is also a graduate, preceding Sean Payton at Eastern Illinois.
-Additionally, Tony Romo, the former starting quarterback of the Dallas Cowboys, and Jimmy Garoppolo, backup quarterback of the Los Angeles Rams, are alumni of the university.

 Eastern Illinois is also the host of the IHSA Boys and Girls State Track and Field Finals, which have been held at O'Brien Field since the 1970s.
 They also host the IHSA Girls State Badminton Finals and previously hosted the State Journalism Finals.